-Course Number: WYT5810H seminar

-Course Format: In-class

-Course Name: Jansenism: The struggle for salvation in the new nation state and the emergence of Christian modernity

-Course Location: Wycliffe College Class Times: 3 hours per week

-Prerequisites: Competence in reading French; limit will be approx. 20 pages per week in French
+Course Number: WYT5810H seminar Course Format: In-class Course Name: Jansenism: The struggle for salvation in the new nation state and the emergence of Christian modernity Course Location: Wycliffe College Class Times: Intensive: 4 hours (10-12&2-4) per day over two weeks in May: Wed 10/Thurs 11/Fri 12/Mon 15/Tues16/Wed 17.
+Prerequisites: Competence in reading French is expected; limit will be approx. 20 pages per week in French.